NIAID-BRC-Codeathons/NIAID-BRC-Codeathons.github.io/src/content/projects/influenza-passage-cell-extraction.md

 **Expected Outcomes / Deliverables**

-Describe tangible outputs expected by the end of the Codeathon:

 - Fine-tuned model

 - Full set of passaging cell type predictions

 **Potential Impact and Next Steps**

-Explain how this project contributes to:

-- Infectious disease research or surveillance
-- AI/ML automation and interpretability
-- Public health preparedness or education

-_(Include possible follow-up activities after the Codeathon.)_

 The BRCs provide a comprehensive suite of tools for sequence analysis, and many experiments are now bottlenecked by the process of extracting relevant metadata from unstructured text.
 An LLM for automatically extracting fields of interest from public data would be useful behind the scenes to expand the amount of metadata the BRCs can curate, as well as a possible service to allow users to target questions of interest.
 Code generated here could be expanded to any metadata characteristic with a significant presence in public databases.
 Estimates of how much data is required for a good model would also be useful in minimizing human curation effort required.
 After developing a prototype, feedback from the community could help us build new models for the highest “value added” data types.